The Nursing department is an integral part of Hudson Valley Community

 Back to top

-The graduate will express satisfaction with the program of learning received at the Hudson Valley Community College.
+- Express satisfaction with the program of learning at Hudson Valley Community College.

 Back to top

-maintain or restore the patient's optimal level of health.
+- Advocating for patients and families to promote, maintain and/or restore the patient's optimum level of health.

 Back to top